Filippo Inzaghi: AC Milan

 On 3 November 2010, in the UEFA Champions League 2010–11 Group Stage campaign, with Milan trailing by 1–0 to Real Madrid, Inzaghi came off the bench in the second half and scored a brace to give Milan a 2–1 lead.
 Pedro León, however, equalized in the 94th minute, with the final score ending 2–2.
 On that occasion, he became the new all-time top scorer of all European club competitions with 70 goals.
 He also became the second-oldest player to score in the Champions League, aged 37 years and 85 days, behind only Manchester United's Ryan Giggs, now surpassed by Inzaghi's compatriot Francesco Totti.
 With these two goals, Inzaghi went ahead of his idol Marco van Basten on the club list of the all-time top goalscorers with 125 goals.

 On 10 November 2010, Inzaghi suffered a serious injury while playing for Milan against Palermo.
-A statement on the official Milan club website confirmed that Inzaghi had suffered a lesion of the anterior cruciate ligament (ACL) and associated lesion to the external meniscus of the left knee.
+A statement on the official Milan club website confirmed that Inzaghi had suffered a lesion of the anterior cruciate ligament (ACL) and an associated lesion to the external meniscus of the left knee.
 It was thought he would be out for the rest of the season.
 Due to his age, this injury could have ended his career; nonetheless, Inzaghi was optimistic.
 On 7 May 2011, with Inzaghi still out recovering from his injury, Milan won the 2010–11 Serie A title.
 After being sidelined by injury for six months, he came off the bench for the first time since his injury on 14 May, with Milan defeating Cagliari 4–1.
 He extended his contract till June 2012 during the 2011–12 pre-season.

-Just like with Andrea Pirlo in 2011, Milan decided not to renew the contracts of several veteran players at the end of the season and Inzaghi was one of those, along with Gennaro Gattuso, Clarence Seedorf, Alessandro Nesta, and Gianluca Zambrotta.
+Just like with Andrea Pirlo in 2011, Milan decided not to renew the contracts of several veteran players at the end of the season and Inzaghi was one of those, along with Gennaro Gattuso, Clarence Seedorf, Alessandro Nesta and Gianluca Zambrotta.
 He played his final game for Milan against Novara on 13 May 2012 and marked his performance by scoring the winning goal.
 On 24 July 2012, Inzaghi announced his retirement from professional football to start a coaching career.

 European competition records

 With 70 goals, Inzaghi is the sixth-highest scorer in European club competitions, behind only Cristiano Ronaldo, Lionel Messi, Robert Lewandowski, Raúl and Karim Benzema.
 He became the first player to score two Champions League hat-tricks – both with Juventus – when he netted a treble during a 4–4 group stage draw with Hamburger SV on 13 September 2000; his first was in a 4–1 victory over Dynamo Kyiv during the 1997–98 quarter–finals.
 Inzaghi scored a record third Champions League hat-trick in a 4–0 win against Deportivo de La Coruña in the 2002–03 season, while playing for Milan.
-This record would later be tied by Michael Owen, who has scored two hat-tricks for Liverpool and a third for Manchester United.
+This record would later be tied by Michael Owen, who scored two hat-tricks for Liverpool and a third for Manchester United.